VeraPancaldiLab/GARDEN-NET_backend/README.md

                 Search the nearest range

         --expand=EXPAND
-                Number of bases to expand the search by ran
+                Number of bases to expand the search by range --pipeline=FOLDER
+                Run the pipeline mode:
+                                It generates the folder structure datasets/Organism/Cell_type

+                                It takes the PCHiC file Organism_Cell_type.PCHiC and the features file Organism_Cell_type.features if exists

+                                The metadata files: datasets/Organism/Cell_type/{search.Rdata, suggestions.json, features.json}

+                                The chromosomes: datasets/Organism/Cell_type/chromosomes/chrNN.json (according to the organisms Homo_sapiens and Mus_musculus)

+        --organism=ORGANISM
+                Select an organism, only for searcher_query.R

+        --cell_type=CELL_TYPE
+                Select a cell_type, only for searcher_query.R
 ```
 ## layout_enricher